-Engagement Purpose Content Outcome / Way Forward 22 Feb 2023 Overberg DCF Tech / Technical Integrated Municipal Engagement (TIME) To have a dialogue on provincial and local policy priorities and Municipal governance and service delivery post LGE.
+Engagement Purpose Content Outcome / Way Forward 22 Feb 2023 Overberg DCF Tech / Technical Integrated Municipal Engagement (TIME) towards sustainable local government.
+Mid-year budget and performance assessment.
+To have a dialogue on provincial and local policy priorities and Municipal governance and service delivery post LGE.
 Infrastructure planning, financing and performance.
 Asset management.
 Balance between SCM compliance and service delivery.
 District overview on spatial environmental governance and performance.
 TIME conducted in accordance with the JDMA.
 Key transversal risks, challenges and opportunities presented from a district perspective.
 (Scheduled for) 8 May 2023 Strategic Integrated Municipal Engagement (SIME) Integrated Planning and Budgeting Assessment Analysis of Municipal IDP, SDF and Budget Provincial assessments of Draft IDP and Budget afford the provincial sphere of government an opportunity to exercise its monitoring and support role to munics as stipulated by the Constitution.
 Recommendations received have been considered for inclusion in the Final IDP and Budget.